 As a result of the audit procedures we performed and, after considering management's disclosures of the judgements applied by them, we have concluded that no impairments are required.

-We have confirmed the estimates and judgements utilised within the models applied in relation to the impairment of property, plant and equipment are within acceptable ranges.
+estimation uncertainty is involved in this area, We have confirmed the estimates and judgements utilised within the models applied in relation to the impairment of property, plant • Selecting appropriate assumptions such as and equipment are within acceptable ranges.